USWDS components are simple and consistent solutions to common user-interface needs.

 An alert keeps users informed of important and sometimes time-sensitive changes.

-The banner identifies official websites of government organizations in the United States.
-It also helps visitors understand how to tell that a website is both official and secure.
+Banners identify official websites of government organizations in the United States.
+They also help visitors understand whether a website is official and secure.

 Breadcrumbs provide secondary navigation to help users understand where they are in a website.